Pedigree vs Royal Canin - Top Dog Food Brands Compared

-For our review, we took three similarly sized feeds from each of the brands and took an average.
-For Pedigree, this included Pedigree Complete Adult Small Dry Dog Food - Chicken & Vegetables - 2.3kg.
+For our review, we compared two bags of adult dog food from each of the brands.
+They are: Pedigree Complete Adult Dry Dog Food - Chicken & Vegetables - 12kg.

-We compared two other Pedigree feeds against three bags of Royal Canin dog food, including Royal Canin Medium Adult Dry Dog Food - 4kg.
+And compared it against Royal Canin dog food: Royal Canin Medium Adult Dry Dog Food - 4kg.

 Royal Canin vs Pedigree: Protein